-Community Strategy & Corporate Plan
+Community Strategy & Corporate Plan 4.19 The intended SPD will be

-- 4.12 The SPD has been produced to contribute to the priorities, principles, objectives and targets of the Halton Community Strategy (2006).
-This strategy co-ordinates the resources of the local public, private and voluntary organisations towards common purposes. - 4.13 Two of the main priorities set out in this strategy cover issues that have been raised in the SPD, within the priority to Halton's urban renewal one of the objectives to support and sustain thriving neighbourhoods and spaces that meet peoples expectations and add to their enjoyment of life.
-Within the priority to a Safer Halton one of the objectives is to create and sustain better neighbourhoods that are well designed, well built, well maintained and valued by the people who live in them, reflecting the priorities of residents to perceptions improve public and attractiveness. - 4.14 Halton Borough Council is signed up and committed to contributing to achieving the priorities of the Community Strategy.
+- produced to contribute to the priorities, principles, objectives and targets of the Halton Community Strategy (2006).
+This strategy ordinates CO resources of the local public, private and voluntary organisations towards common purposes. - 4.20 Two of the main priorities set out in this strateav cover issues that are expected to be raised in the proposed SPD, within the priority to Halton's urban renewal one of the objectives to support and sustain thriving neighbourhoods and open spaces that meet peoples expectations and add to their enjoyment of life.
+Within the priority to a Safer Halton one of the objectives is to create and sustain better neighbourhoods that are well designed, well built, well maintained and valued by the people who live in them, reflecting the priorities of residents to improve public perceptions and attractiveness. - 4.21 Halton Borough Council is signed and committed to Uр contributing to achieving the priorities of Community the Strategy.
 The Council's priorities are set out in the Corporate Plan.
-This plan also has five priorities, 'safe attractive including and neighbourhoods' and 'promoting urban renewal'.

-4.15 The SPD has been produced to help meet this target and others set out within the Council's Corporate Plan.
+This plan also has five priorities, including 'safe and attractive neighbourhoods' and 'promoting urban renewal'. - 4.22 The intended SPD is being produced to help meet this target and others set out within the Council's Corporate Plan.
 The priorities in the Community Strategy and the Corporate Plan are based on the priorities set by the people of Halton.
 These were identified through community involvement via area panels, focus groups, and a telephone questionnaire.
 The Corporate Plan was based on the same community involvement and statistical information compiled for the State Of Borough Report, 2005.